dslab-epfl/svshi/README.md

 The compiler combines all applications already installed (in `app_library`) with new applications (in `generated`).
 It generates the bindings between physical and prototypical devices communication objects, assigns group addresses to used physical communication objects and produces useful files for the runtime.

-When compiling applications, if the verification passed all checks, applications from `generated` are moved into `app-library` to become *installed* applications.
+When compiling applications, if the verification passed all checks, applications from `generated` are moved into `app_library` to become *installed* applications.

 ### Generate bindings